 This process allows an even temperature on the entire cooking chamber.
 Regardless of how near or far food is from the firebox it will cook at the same temperatures allowing even cooking.

-Before getting to work on how to choose the best offset smoker, there are certain considerations you need to ponder on:
+Before getting to work on how to choose the excellent offset smoker, there are certain considerations you need to ponder on:

-- Do you have the space for an offset smoker?
+- Do you have the space for an offset grill?
 Most offset smokers are large and if you have a small yard you may not have enough space for one.

 - What is the normal weather condition in your area?
 Low temperatures, constant heavy rains and high winds negatively impact the performance of an offset smoker.

-- Offset smokers have a learning curve.
+- Offset grills have a learning curve.
 You need to dedicate some time into perfecting your skills to enjoy and maximize the use of your offset smoker.

 If you are ready to own an offset smoke, here are the features you need to look for to get the best offset for the money.